 - Be okay with it being a little awkward – it might feel a bit clunky at first.
 Even for us, though we both grew up in homes with parents who read the Bible to us, it took some getting used to.
 That’s okay!
 Just keep reminding yourself why you’re doing this: you’re helping your child build their relationship with God!
 That’s the best thing in the world you can be doing.
 Period.

-- Do have fun – sing, laugh, make jokes.
+- Do have fun – sing, laugh, make jokes, play games.
 I remember my dad would frequently change up the wording in the Bible to make us laugh or to see if we were paying attention.
 For example, if we were reading the story of Jonah, he might say, “Now the Lord provided a huge fish to swallow Jonah and the fish said, ‘Mmmm that was yummy!’”
 And my brothers and I would fall all over ourselves laughing and telling him, “He didn’t say that!!
 Fish don’t talk!!”
 Remember that God has a sense of humor (if He didn’t – we wouldn’t either.
 We’re made in His image, right?) and I think one of the best ways we can use that humor is to engage our children in learning about Him.

 - Don’t put too much pressure on yourself – especially if you’re just starting out (and even if you’ve been doing this for a while!).
 Not every single devotional is going to be a home run.
 There have been quite a few times when Finn has either spaced out or simply couldn’t hold still for even a three minute long devotional!
 Don’t sweat it.
 Remember that you’re building a foundation for the future.
 It may not look like much now, but with time and prayer, this will be a major building block for your child’s future relationship with God.